 "Precision in motion."

 Vélox Dynamics began in a Vilvoorde garage in the mid-1980s.
 Liesbeth Van Marcke, a Belgian materials scientist recovering from a serious cycling accident, had grown frustrated with the clumsy rehabilitation equipment she was prescribed.
-She teamed up with a doctoral student, built a precision-engineered instrumented bicycle — and, to her surprise, the Belgian Olympic cycling team wanted one.
+She teamed up with a doctoral student, built a precision-engineered instrumented exercise bicycle — and, to her surprise, the Belgian Olympic cycling team wanted one.
 The company was incorporated in 1987.

-Forty years on, Vélox is a €420M business with 2,800 staff, a flagship campus at Cargovil in Vilvoorde, and a reputation for well-made equipment that respects the biomechanics of the human body.
+Forty years on, Vélox is a €420M business with 2,800 staff, a flagship campus at Cargovil in Vilvoorde, and a reputation for well-made fitness equipment that respects the biomechanics of the human body.
 Heritage engineering is the emotional core of the brand.
 The challenge — and yours, as the new CIO — is to carry that heritage into a very different digital and platform-driven industry without losing the soul of the company on the way.

 A portfolio stretched across heritage hardware, home fitness, wearables, and the digital platform.
 The equipment still pays most of the bills; the platform is the bet on the future.